 This equation can be used to find a balance between compressor output and tank size that best suits your needs, for example if you occasionally require 45 CFM at a minimum pressure of 90 psi for one minute out of every 10 minutes, you could meet this need with a compressor that can output 45 CFM and not require a receiver tank at all, or you could use a compressor that outputs only 10 CFM coupled with a 100-gallon tank with a cut-out pressure of 130 PSI.

-Properly sizing a receiver tank and air distribution system is beyond the scope of this article.
-Some further details on sizing a receiver tank can be found here.
+Properly sizing a receiver tank and air distribution system is beyond the scope of this article, but you can learn more in our How To Size An Air Receiver Tank blog.

-If this information is not available, we can approximate a typical compressor’s performance using that table at about 3-4 CFM per HP.
+If this information is not available, we can approximate a typical compressor’s performance using the following table at about 3-4 CFM per HP: